 Summary of Benefits Outpatient Care Original Medicare WHA Care+ Urgently Needed Care (This is NOT emergency care, and in most cases, is out of the service area.)
 You pay 20% of Medicare- approved amounts or applicable Copayment.
 (1) (2) NOT covered outside the U.S. except under limited circumstances.
 You pay \$50 for Medicare- covered urgently needed care visit; if admitted you pay \$250 per admission.
 Worldwide coverage.
 Outpatient Rehabilitation Services (Occupational Therapy, Physical Therapy, Speech and Language Therapy) You pay 20% of Medicare- approved amounts.
 (1) (2) You pay \$10 for each Medicare-covered Occupational Therapy visit.
 You pay \$10 for each Medicare-covered Physical Therapy and/or Speech/Language Therapy visit.
-Outpatient Medical Services And Supplies Original Medicare WHA Care+ Durable Medical Equipment (includes wheelchairs, oxygen, etc.) You pay 20% of Medicare- approved amounts.
+Durable Medical Equipment (includes wheelchairs, oxygen, etc.) You pay 20% of Medicare- approved amounts.
 (1) (2) There is no copayment for Medicare-covered items.
-Prosthetic Devices (includes pacemakers, braces, artificial limbs and eyes, etc.) You pay 20% of Medicare- approved amounts.
+Prosthetic Devices (includes braces, artificial limbs and eyes, etc.) You pay 20% of Medicare- approved amounts.
 (1) (2) There is no copayment for Medicare-covered items.